Thursday Group

 This is the story of Thursday Chess Group, a completely separate entity to Queens Park Chess Club, founded by Marianne Burns.

-Read on to learn more about the Thursday Group’s origins, its close alliance with Queens Park Chess Club, and how to get involved.
+Read on to learn more about how to join the Thursday Group, the story of how it got started, and its close alliance with Queens Park Chess Club.

 Or, how Thursday Chess Group came into being – by Marianne Burns.